mkp170791/numpy/doc/neps/nep-0026-missing-data-summary.rst

 faster, or what.
 We looked at some of those users to try and get a better idea.

-Matplotlib is perhaps the best known package to rely on numpy.ma.
+Matplotlib is perhaps the best known package to rely on numpy_demo.ma.
 It seems to use it in two ways.
 One is as a way for users to indicate what data is missing when passing it to be graphed.
 (Other ways are also supported, e.g., passing in NaN values gives the same result.)
 In